LI7XI/AudioAnalyzerDocs/docs/plugin-structure/plugin-structure.md

 ## Plugin structure

-First of all, I spent a lot of time writing meaningful log error and warning messages.
+First of all, this plugin contains a lot of meaningful error and warning messages.
 When you are writing a skin, have a Rainmeter log window open.
 If you have made some mistake with syntax, there is a good chance that log will have a message about it.
 It's very helpful.

-Plugin doesn't have a fixed set of possible ways to calculate some values.
+This plugin doesn't have a fixed set of possible ways to calculate some values.
 Instead, it acts somewhat like a DSP-utility and provides you a set of building blocks called [Sound Handlers](/docs/handler-types/handler-types.md) as we saw [earlier](/docs/skin-setup.md) that may be combined in any amount into any tree-like graph.

 ?>Similar to AudioLevel, this plugin follows Parent Child paradigm.

-### First, the Parent

-The Parent measure is the data provider, it processes the audio stream and returns a value to be grabbed by Child measures.
-This value differs based on the [handler type](/docs/handler-types/handler-types.md) chosen to process the audio.<br/>

-### Second, the Child

-The Child measure is the data retriever, it grabs the processed data from Parent measure and returns a value to be used in your skin.<br/>
-Child measure can also provide other useful informations like audio devices.
-These informations are grabbed from Parent measure as well.

 ### How to determine the measure Type?

-Parent measures are distinguished from Child measures by Type option, which must be either Parent or Child.
+Parent measures are distinguished from Child measures by `Type` option, which must be either `Parent` or `Child`.

 ```ini
 Type=Parent